opsdis/monitor-promdiscovery/README.md

 # Configuration
-The *monitor-promdiscovery* configuration file should be rather self explained.
+The *monitor-promdiscovery* configuration file should be rather self-explanatory.

->Not both icinga2 and op5monitor has to be configured of course.
+>NB!
+Only icinga2 or op5monitor has to be configured.
 If both are used, use the -s switch instead of configure
 >system in the property file.
-In the below config executing without -s <system> the icinga2 entry will be used.
+Using the below config executing without specifiying -s <system>, the icinga2 entry will be used.

 ```yaml
 # The system can be either op5monitor or icinga2